-University is a versatile Engine for Regional Development.
-The triad of teaching, research and community engagement distinctly manifested itself in the developmental model.
+University is an Engine for regional development.
+The triad of teaching, research and community engagement itself in distinct ways in the modern university concept.
 Taught courses are offered not based on disciplinary tradition, but in response to the need to form professionals with skills relevant to local and national development.
-The time is right, for a reassessment of the notion of developmental thinking among undergraduates.
-It is desirable and viable for the Faculty of Agriculture to lead regional development.
-And this role is coherent with the fundamental purposes of the University, Faculty and all Departments.
+The time is right, for a reassessment of the notion of the developmental thinking among undergraduates.
+It is desirable and viable for the Faculty of Agriculture to the regional development.
+And this role coherent with the fundamental purposes of the University, Faculty and all the departments.

-Agriculture has supported Asia and the Pacific's rapid economic growth in recent decades, but multiple challenges are driving the need to modernize and transform the sector.
-Beyond the pandemic, climate change is the biggest challenge that Agriculture faces in Asia.
-Increases in extreme weather are threatening crop production and overall sustainability.
+Agriculture has supported Asia and the Pacific's rapid economic growth in recent decades, but multiple challenges are driving the need to modernize and transform the sector, beyond the pandemic, climate change is the biggest challenge facing agriculture in Asia.
+Increases in the extreme weather are threatening crop production and overall sustainability.
 Government policies can promote a range of solutions such as early warning systems for extreme weather, climate-resilient agricultural infrastructure and production practices.
-To address this, since the role of Faculty in our region is much prominent to operationalize the innovative designs and policies.

-For a food-secure future, the world needs young people with an interest in Science, Research and Agriculture.
-But in an increasingly urbanized environment, agriculture is rarely at the forefront of attractive career options for youth.
-Since our University encourages young students to be the best Agri lead in this current context of our country.
-The curriculum is structured in a way that students think critically seek meaning and appreciate their content of study while connecting their ideas with experiences especially to field exposure.
+To address this, since the role of faculty in our region is much prominent to operationalize the innovative designs and policies.
+For a food source future, the world needs young people like you with an interest in science, research, and innovation.
+But in an increasingly urbanized environment, agricultural is rarely at the forefront of attractive career options for youth.
+Since our university encourages students to be the best Agri lead in this current context of our country.
+The curriculum is structured in a way that students think critically seek meaning and appreciate of their content of study while connection their ideas with experience especially field exposure.

-The solution lies in the restructuring of the entire agricultural system, including the education, because the context here is not a localized one to treat on the spot but it is systemic.
-It is time that the Government has seriously considered that its agriculture policies should be changed from farming-centric to farmer-centric.
+The solution lies in the restructuring of the entire agricultural system, including education, because the context here is not a localized one to treat on the spot; it is systemic.
+It is the time the Government seriously considered that its agriculture policies should change from farming-centric to farmer-centric.
 It makes a big difference to farmers.

-In aligning to the Vision and Mission of the University, as students, you should be equipped to respond to the requirements of changing times and national aspirations.
-The curriculum reflects the real picture of the scene, which is put before you.
+In aligning to Vision and Mission of the Eastern University, as students, you should be equipped to respond to the requirements of changing times and national aspirations.
+The curriculum reflects the real picture of the scene which is put before you.
+Wishing you to be developed as competent individuals in the level of national and international.

-Finally, I would like to congratulate you on your admission to the Faculty of Agriculture.
-I wish you all the very best for a joyful and milestone changes at Eastern University, Sri Lanka, and to be developed as competent individuals at the level of national and international and further a successful academic and professional career in your future.
+Finally, I would like to congratulate you for your admission to the Faculty of Agriculture.
+I wish you all the very best for joyful and milestone change at Eastern University, Sri Lanka, and to be developed as competent individuals in the level of national and international and a successful academic and professional career in your future.